What to Do When Your Nail Plate Is Thin

 The road from thin nails to strong, healthy nails are never without their challenges.
 There are setbacks, delays, and frustrations.

 Frustrations come up especially because we have an idea of what the transformation is supposed to look like, often based on what we see on social media.
-And when the road is not smooth, or perfect, or doesn’t meet our expectations, we wonder if we took a wrong turn somewhere.

-Transforming thin nails takes time.
+Transforming thin nail plates takes time.

 During each visit, we communicate:

-What your nails are telling us
+• What your nails are telling us

-What changes we’re seeing under the polish
+• What changes we’re seeing under the polish

-How your nails may behave between visits
+• How your nails and skin may behave between visits

-Where we are in the transformation process
+• Where we are in the transformation process

 At our nail care studio, you’re never left in the dark.
 You’re never left wondering, “What’s wrong with my nails?”